 How we're reopening campus and what that means for your teaching and student experience

-Our London campus will be open in the autumn and we’re making plans to welcome you into the positive and supportive community here.
+Our London campus is open this autumn.
+We're looking forward to welcoming you into the positive and supportive community here.

 There will be some restrictions in place, based on government guidance and our own health and safety assessments.

 Together with online teaching and support, our plans mean you’ll get opportunities to learn and connect with students and staff while staying safe.